AlexBuz/llama-zip/README.md

 ### LLM Download

-To use `llama-zip`, you must first download a model that is compatible with [llama.cpp](https://github.com/ggerganov/llama.cpp), such as [Llama 3 8B](https://huggingface.co/QuantFactory/Meta-Llama-3-8B-GGUF).
+To use llama-zip, you must download an LLM that is compatible with [llama.cpp](https://github.com/ggerganov/llama.cpp), such as [Llama 3 8B](https://huggingface.co/QuantFactory/Meta-Llama-3-8B-GGUF).
 Make sure to download a quantized version (one of the `.gguf` files listed on the "Files and versions" tab on Hugging Face) that is small enough to fit in your system's memory.

 ## CLI Usage